ngrogg1/BachelorThesis/README.md

 This Step is only necessary if you want to take way a).
 Make sure you know the path to the location to which the application saves the video files to.
 This can be seen in the Settings -> Recording/Capturing -> Select Directory -> Saving Path.

-1. Run the "MVS.exe" file in the downloaded folder from the [Hikrobotics website](https://www.hikrobotics.com/en/machinevision/service/download?module=0), this should open their application
+1. Run the "MVS.exe" file in the downloaded folder from the [Hikrobotics website](https://www.hikrobotics.com/en/machinevision/service/download?module=0).
 2. Plug in the cameras with USB and connect the cameras to the application, for this hover over their name and press the connect button:
 !["connecting_cameras"](data/readme/Calibration/connecting_camera.jpg)
 3. Rename them to camera_left and camera_right if it hasn't already been done.
 Make sure the left camera is also the camera with an L and the right camera the camera with an R written on it.